Xitucheng station

 Xitucheng station (西土城站 (Xītǔchéng zhàn)) is an interchange station on Line 10 and Changping line of the Beijing Subway.

 History

 From September 19, 2021 to January 8, 2022, the station for Line 10 was renovated in preparation for interchange with the southern extension of the Changping line.
 Additionally, new stairs and escalators where added and station concourses were expanded.
 It reopened on January 9, 2022.

 The station for Changping line opened on February 4, 2023.
+It was its southern terminus before the opening of Jimen Qiao on December 15, 2024.

-Station Layout
+Station layout

 The station underground island platforms for both Line 10 and Changping line.

 Exits

 There are 6 exits, lettered A, B, C, D, E and F. Exits B, C and E are accessible via elevators.

-Station Art
+Station art

 The Changping line station has 3 murals.
 The station hall has a mural named 'Tucheng Seal', the lintel wall of the escalator from the station hall to the north and south sides of the platform has a mural named 'Treading Flowers and Going Back', and the ceiling of the transfer passage is decorated with a mural named 'Sky Reverie'.